The Story Behind The Aligned As Designed 3rd Foot Cane

 When I started relearning how to walk without crutches on April 1st, of 2015, after two years of surgeries and procedures my left leg was bent, twisted and an inch longer than my right.
 This was not a result of the car accident, but the result of the way the leg brace and the top of the crutches kept my healing body aligned, moving and positioned to maintain balance as it healed.
 During the three and a half months that my left leg was bent locked in a brace with my foot off the ground non weight-bearing the muscles between my hip and knee lengthened and the ones between my knee and foot shortened including my Achilles tendon.
 Because of the way the crutches and leg brace kept my body aligned, moving and positioned as it healed the toes of my left foot like my left hip and knee were rotated outward and my left heel was rotated inward towards the instep of my right foot.
 My left heel didn't touch the ground when I stood or walked or was on the stairs.
 I had a different length step, stride, and gait on each side of my body.
 Every step I took was awkward and painful.

 After my surgeries and procedures, I would complain to my physician husband nightly that the crutches, leg brace, arm slings, walker and other mobility devices were bankrupting the opportunity that my surgeons had given me by failing to maintain my body's alignment and forcing my healing body to be continuously misaligned, moved and positioned in ways it was never designed for.
 I would tell my husband almost daily that traditional crutch feet made a poor foot substitute because they weren't proportioned or designed to move or pivot or maintain balance and upright posture from the back of the crutch foot to the front of the crutch foot like a foot.
-That because of the way the crutches misaligned, moved and positioned the body to maintain balance they were creating injury and secondary physical disability unrelated to the car accident with each step that I or anyone else took.
+That because of the way the crutches misaligned, moved and positioned the body to maintain balance they were creating injury and secondary physical disability unrelated to the car accident with each step that I took or anyone else using crutches took.

 When I told my husband after I started relearning how to walk that my surgeon had told me that I would never walk upright or normally again.
 He asked me what I had said to him?
 I told him that I said, I wasn't born walking, and I wasn't born a Black Belt.
 My husband said you know more about human biomechanics and how the body needs to be aligned, moved and positioned when walking and moving to maintain alignment, upright posture and strong core muscles then I do and I'm a Harvard-MIT trained physician.
 You understand how to break down, rebuild and map any movement or motion from its weakest point that doesn't maintain alignment and neuromuscular control.
 You developed a Rehab Plan for your shoulder from your martial arts training and your understanding of anatomy.
 That Rehab Plan allowed you to regain one hundred percent of your former range and mobility in your left arm and shoulder despite the severity of your shoulder injury and being told by your surgeon and every surgeon we consulted and your physical therapists that it was impossible.
 That the best you or anyone else could hope for was somewhere between forty and eighty percent of your former range and mobility in your shoulder and arm.
 Stop complaining about the crutches, canes, walkers and walking sticks and use your knowledge of anatomy and human biomechanics and your ability to conceptualize and map the body's movement and motion.
 As well as your ability to build things to build a new kind of mobility devices.
 Ones that maintain the body's natural alignment, upright posture and stability.
 That can help you and other people regain, maintain or develop alignment and an upright, stable heel to toe walking gait and strong core muscles.

+More than seven thousand 3rd Foot Canes have been sold World Wide.
 In 2021 I was included in Think and Zoom Future of Disability — Global list of Disabled Innovators.

 .